 These are helpful if you want to add an extra layer of clarity to your listening experience.
 But, they also reduce vibrational interferences.

 They’re especially useful in projecting lower frequencies.
-This is needed while making hip hop music.
+This is needed while making hip hop music production.

 Quality and Frequency Range

-Get those beats poppin’ and make the most of your studio setup with any of the eight models featured on our list.
+Get those beats poppin’, start your hip hop music production, and make the most of your studio setup with any of the six models featured on my list!